Arsenal transfer news: Ben Chilwell in, Mohamed Elneny out - Gunners legend Ian Wright picks transfers targets and drops flops | Goal.com

 "We know that some players are moving out," added Wright.

-"Players like Danny Welbeck, David Ospina, Mohamed Elneny, Carl Jenkinson, Stefan Lichtsteiner.
+"Players like Danny Welbeck, David Ospina, Mohamed Elneny, Carl Jenkinson, Stephan Lichtsteiner.
 Those kind of players are moving out, if I'm totally honest.

 "And if you look at what's going on at Arsenal, for me if there is no future for you and you haven't been playing as regularly as you'd have like, you should be wanting to be moved on anyway."